Skip to main content

 UN Ocean Decade

 The UN Decade of Ocean Science for Sustainable Development was first announced in 2017 by the UN General Assembly.
 The ten-year period (2021-2030) is known as the UN Decade of Ocean Science for Sustainable Development, commonly referred to as “the Ocean Decade”.
 The theme for the decade, ‘the science we need for the Ocean we want’, serves as the guiding vision for achieving sustainable development.
 Since its launch in 2021, the Ocean Decade has evolved into a global ocean science initiative coordinated by IOC/UNESCO.
 Its goal is to involve everyone by promoting interdisciplinary ocean research across all levels, using information and knowledge to inform policies and decisions that support a well-functioning ocean in alignment with all SDGs of the 2030 Agenda.
 One key focus area is resource mobilisation and technological innovation aimed at enhancing capacity, developing scientific knowledge, establishing and sharing infrastructure, and fostering partnerships for a sustainable and healthy ocean.
-This will help drive the shift from the current state of the ocean to the ocean we aspire to—one that is healthy, sustainable, and benefits everyone.
+This will help drive the shift from the current state of the ocean to the ocean we aspire to have—one that is healthy, sustainable, and benefits everyone.

 The Ocean Decade Objectives